News + Articles

 Maryland Bridge

-A Maryland bridge, also known as a resin-bonded bridge, uses a resin-bonded design with metal or porcelain wings that bond to the back of the adjacent teeth.
+A Maryland bridge, also known as a resin-bonded bridge, is a more conservative option that does not require placing crowns on adjacent teeth.

 Implant-Supported Bridge

-This type offers strong support and helps preserve jawbone structure, making it ideal if you’re missing multiple teeth in a row.
+An implant-supported bridge is anchored by dental implants instead of natural teeth.
+This type offers superior support, helps preserve the underlying jawbone structure, and is the ideal solution if you are missing multiple teeth in a row.

-Step-by-Step Dental Bridge Procedure
+The 5-Step Gentle Dental Bridge Procedure

 How Long Do Dental Bridges Last?